 So this is Voicemeeter.
 It may look super-daunting at first, but I’ll break down what most of these buttons and sliders mean.
 Yours may look different than mine, do not worry about it, we’ll be sure to get yours set up in due time!

 So before we begin setup, first thing we’re going to need to do is set out default playback/recording devices in windows to basically put VM in charge of those.
-So first thing you’ll need to do is right click on the volume icon on your PC, and select “Playback Devices”
+So first thing you’ll need to do is right click on the volume icon on your PC, and select “Playback Devices” (2019 UPDATE: for Windows 10 users, scroll down until it says WINDOWS 10 UPDATE and use that section, ignore the following few paragraphs)

 From there it should bring up a window like this: